 The project, which focuses on NSW, will deliver systematic information about the operation of the strata system.
 The findings will assist residents, owners and those involved in strata management and policy development to better understand the nature and scale of issues facing the strata sector and its capacity to self-manage these issues.
 It will provide an informed evidence base to support improved best practice and policy development across the sector.
 While it focuses on NSW, the results will inform policy and practice in the strata sector across Australia.

-This survey is intended to gauge individual committee members’ opinions and experiences, rather than a collective Executive Committee view.
-We therefore encourage all individual Executive Committee members to participate.
+This survey is intended to gauge individual committee members’ opinions and experiences, rather than a collective Strata Committee view.
+We therefore encourage all individual Strata Committee members to participate.
 We would be pleased if multiple committee members in the one strata scheme complete the survey.

 Go to the their website to see the report.